-You must bring/wear your regalia to Franklin Field to participate in the ceremony.
-We do not have spare caps and gowns.
+You must bring/wear your regalia to the Palestra to participate in the ceremony.
+We do NOT have spare caps and gowns.
 Only students with the correct regalia may participate in the ceremony.

 Articles of clothing which will be visible at the neck and below the gown should be in keeping with the conservative style of the academic attire.
 We do not recommend high heels as the ramps inside the facility, which is where you will process in, are very steep.The hood should be secured so that it will not slip off the shoulders - you should bring a safety pin for this purpose.
 The cap, which needs bobbi pins to stay on your head, is worn parallel to the ground; the tassel is worn in front and on the right side until the degree has been conferred.